If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 • care partner caregivers receive support from their provider agency.

-We provide all caregivers with information about Caring Families Aotearoa before our assessment or investigation interview – ensuring this gives the caregiver time to arrange support people to attend the interview.
+We provide all caregivers with information about Caring Families Aotearoa before our child and family assessment or investigation interview – ensuring this gives the caregiver time to arrange support people to attend the interview.

 The caregiver social worker does not provide support during the interview.